w3f/polkadot-wiki/docs/learn/archive/learn-governance.md

 proposals that could be submitted with the same hash.

-Upon seeing their proposal removed, a submitter who is not properly introduced to the democracy system of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} might be tempted to re-submit the same proposal.
+Upon seeing their proposal removed, a submitter who is not properly introduced to the democracy system of Polkadot might be tempted to re-submit the same proposal.
 That said, this is far from a fool-proof method of preventing invalid proposals from being submitted - a single changed character in a proposal's text will also change the hash of the proposal, rendering the per-hash blacklist invalid.

 ## Referenda